Umberto Verdura

 Umberto enjoys cooking, reading and writing, walking, and wandering in nature in his free time.
 Umberto is always eager to meet new people and excited to learn something unexpected and new every day.

 U. Verdura.
-Forthcoming.
+2023.
 “Quis ille?
 An Example of Playful Allusion in ut ait ille… (Apul. mund.
 24, 1–2).”
-Accepted for publication in the Rivista di filologia e istruzione classica.
+Rivista di filologia e istruzione classica 151.2:291–306.

-Verdura, U. 2023.
+U. Verdura.
+2023.
 “L’Âne d’or d’Apulée: un roman de l’excès?
 Surplus de sens et possibilités d’interprétation dans les Métamorphoses.”
 In P. Guisard, C. Laizé, and A. Contensou eds., Cultures antiques.
 Mesure et excès, 346–70.
 Paris.

 U. Verdura.
 2023.
 “New Perspectives on the Meaning of cum galeare ursici (Char.
 Gramm.
 1.80 = GL I 80.9 = Barwick 101.5–6).”
 Classical Philology 118.4:552–56.